zekageri/MoodLamp/README.md

   The lamp will optionally remember the last adjusted animation and brightness and it will return to it at bootup.

 Hardware:
-  All the components will be inside a glass hood wich is fogged.
+  All the components will be inside a glass hood wich is fogged. ( Not the case anymore )

   Contains:
    - Core processor: ESP32 WROOM-32 4mb https://www.aliexpress.com/item/32819907815.html?spm=a2g0s.9042311.0.0.27424c4dnINARN